flowsynx/flowctl/.github/ISSUE_TEMPLATE/documentation.md

 ---

 ## Describe the documentation
-A clear and concise description of what the feature is?
+A clear and concise description of what the documentation is?

 ## Release Note
 RELEASE NOTE: Add any other context or release note about the documentation request here.